dbierer/php-class-notes/php-security-notes-2018.md

     Whitelist allowed pages w/ name mappings that the user can choose Don't let the user see the actual php file they're going to be using
 * 4: Be sure to initiate proper access control / authorization

+## Javascript
+* 1: consider using "code obfuscation" to obscure your javascript to slow down potential attacks from this vector
+* 2: consider using "minified" JS libraries which improves performance and is more difficult to read

 ## Levy Document
 -- UC Berkeley Study